 myproxy-logon command are still end entity credentials and can be used for this purpose.
 List the contents of this file, and then copy and paste the portion of the file between, and including, the lines: —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—–.

 You can use GSI SSH to activate the endpoint.
 Once your account is configured, you can use the

 endpoint-activate command to activate the endpoint — refer to to the CLI tutorial for more details on using GSI SSH.

 Why don’t I see any information when running the "details" and "events" commands?

 This may be related to multiple transfers running simultaneously.
 If you issue multiple transfer requests, note that only three requests will be running simultaneously at any one time.
 The remaining transfers will be queued and start moving data as soon as another active transfer completes.

-Why do I see "Permission denied" when accessing the CLI?
+Why do I see "Permission denied" when accessing the Hosted CLI (Legacy)?